pioz/god/README.md

 it, log in via SSH on the server, copy the binary and restart the service.
 A real waste of time!

-So I decided to write God, a tool written in GO.
-With God I can quickly and easily deploy and manage one or more services written in GO comfortably from my laptop, without logging into the server via SSH using a simple [YAML](https://yaml.org/) configuration file.
+So I decided to write God, a tool written in Go.
+With God I can quickly and easily deploy and manage one or more services written in Go comfortably from my laptop, without logging into the server via SSH using a simple [YAML](https://yaml.org/) configuration file.